Thurston's asymmetric metric for the space of flat metrics: Topology of the distance

-By Corollary \ref{nondegenerate}, $K$ is a well-defined distance function on $\Flat$.
-Since it is asymmetric, it induces two topologies on $\Flat$ called \emph{left topology} and \emph{right topology}, generated by ``left balls" and ``right balls"
+By Corollary \ref{cor:nondegenerate}, the function $K$ is a well-defined asymmetric metric on $\Flat$.
+In this section, we study the topological properties of this metric.
+Since $K$ is asymmetric, it induces two topologies on $\Flat$, called the \emph{left topology} and the \emph{right topology}.
+The basis of them are ``left balls" and ``right balls", respectively, which are defined for a basepoint $q\in\Flat$ and radius $R>0$ as follows:

-where $q$ is any basepoint in $\Flat$.
-On the other hand, $\Flat$ inherits the topology of geodesic currents which is defined in the way of Theorem \ref{topology current}.
-Our main goal for this section is to compare these three topologies.
+Furthermore, $\Flat$ inherits the topology of geodesic currents, which is characterized by Theorem \ref{thm:topology_current}.
+Our main goal in this section is to compare these three topologies.

 \begin{prop} $K:\Flat\times \Flat\to \R_{\ge 0}$ is continuous, where $\Flat$ is equipped with the topology of space of geodesic currents. \end{prop}

 We need the following result for the proof.